-Rev. Jeff Huber has been Senior Pastor at Summit Church in Durango since July of 2002.
+Rev. Jeff Huber has been Lead Pastor at Summit Church in Durango since July of 2002.
 He holds a Masters in Divinity degree from the Iliff School of Theology in Denver, Colorado and a Bachelor of Arts and Sciences from the University of Colorado in Boulder.
 Pastor Jeff has also attended the Beeson Institute through Asbury Theological Seminary in Wilmore, Kentucky.
 He was ordained in the Rocky Mountain Annual Conference of the United Methodist Church in 1993 and served Collegiate United Methodist Church and Wesley Foundation in Ames, Iowa; Smoky Hill United Methodist Church in Centennial, Colorado; Calvary United Methodist Church in Colorado Springs, Colorado and Wheat Ridge United Methodist Church in Wheat Ridge, Colorado before coming to Summit in Durango.

 While most of Pastor Jeffs family is from the Denver area, he spent much of his younger years in parts of California and Oregon.
 He graduated from Acalanes High School in Lafayette, California where he was also active in the youth group at Lafayette United Methodist Church.
 It was in that church that Jeff had his first preaching experience.
 The people of Lafayette UMC encouraged him to pursue ordained ministry and while he fought it for a while, God finally got a hold of him when he was active at the Wesley Foundation campus ministry while at CU Boulder.

 Pastor Jeff’s passion is leading God’s church and God’s people towards a deeper faith that is relevant in today’s world.
 His hope and prayer is that we at Summit Church in Durango will pursue God with our whole heart and strive to be Jesus Christ to the world.